 The government of Sudan earns an estimated \$500 million annually from oil since it began to export in August 1999.
 Chevron began oil exploration in the mid-1970s and made its first discovery in1979.
 Large reserves in the Upper Nile region of southern Sudan were discovered in the 1980s.
 Chevron interrupted its work several times in the mid- and late 1980s after attacks by the SPLA.
 In 1990, Chevron halted operations and sold its concessions to Arakis, a Canadian oil company.
 Arakis was not able to raise the necessary capital for its projects in Sudan, and due to company financial troubles, it was taken over by another Canadian oil company, Talisman Energy.
-In March 1997, Talisman Energy, Petronas Carigali of Malaysia, PetroChina, a subsidiary of China National Petroleum Company (CNPC), and Sudapet, Sudan's national petroleum company (GNPOC) for oil production and construction of a 1,000-mile pipeline.
+In March 1997, Talisman Energy, Petronas Carigali of Malaysia, PetroChina, a subsidiary of China National Petroleum Company (CNPC), and Sudapet, Sudan's national petroleum company, signed an agreement and created a consortium, the Greater Nile Petroleum Operating Company (GNPOC) for oil production and construction of a 1,000-mile pipeline.
 PetroChina holds a 40% share, Petronas 30%, Talisman Energy 25%, and Sudapet 5% in GNPOC.